QuantumBFS/YaoCompiler.jl/docs/src/index.md

 end
 ```

-We don't have a real quantum device that supports running YaoLang natively, but ideally we can.
+We don't have a real quantum device that supports running YaoCompiler natively, but ideally we can.
 Given Julia
-itself is actually Just-Ahead-of-Time (JAOT) compiled, there will not be any latency issue when we actually controls the quantum device - YaoLang as a subset of JuliaLang is static itself.
+itself is actually Just-Ahead-of-Time (JAOT) compiled, there will not be any latency issue when we actually controls the quantum device - YaoCompiler as a subset of JuliaLang is static itself.
 It requires
 one to write type-stable Julia program in most cases except for native Julia simulator backend.

 ### QASM Support